mre/endler.dev/content/2022/rust-allocs/index.md

 each object, the allocator needs to keep track of what memory is already allocated.

-On top of that, if you remove things, you'll end up with "holes" between the elements.
+On top of that, if you remove things, you'll end up with "holes" in-between the elements.
 This is called "memory fragmentation".
 As a consequence you might have to stop and reorder items to free up some space, which can cause some overhead.
 The flexibility comes with a price.